The long-eared owl is around 15-16 inches (38-40.6 cm) in length with a wingspan of around 40 inches (101.6 cm).

 With their excellent eyesight and hearing, the long-eared owl hunts almost exclusively at night.
 It hunts mostly from the ground or from low areas in trees.

-The long-eared owl preys on small mammals like voles, deer mice, kangaroo rats, and pocket gophers.
+The long-eared owl preys on small rodents like voles, deer mice, kangaroo rats, and pocket gophers.
 It is also known to eat small snakes, birds, and insects.

 To kill its prey, the long-eared owl bites the back of the skull and swallows the animal whole.

-The long-eared owl breeds from February to July and pairs are monogamous.
-The male will put on an aerial display and fly in a zig-zag pattern above potential nesting sites.
-The long-eared owl sometimes nests in loose colonies.
+The long-eared owl breeds from February to July, and pairs are monogamous (they only have one mate at a time).
+To attract a female, the male performs an aerial display, flying in a zig-zag pattern over possible nesting sites.
+Sometimes, long-eared owls build their nests close together in loose colonies.

-The female long-eared owl lays 2-10 eggs over the course of 30 days in a stick nest that was built by other species of birds.
-The eggs are white, smooth, and glossy.
-The female incubates the eggs for 25-30 days, taking short breaks to hunt at night.
+The female long-eared owl lays 2 to 10 eggs over about 30 days in a stick nest built by other birds.
+The eggs are white, smooth, and shiny.
+The female incubates (sits on the eggs to keep them warm) for 25 to 30 days, taking short breaks at night to hunt for food.

-After hatching, chicks leave the nest at 21 days.
-At this point, the chicks are unable to fly, but instead spend time in nearby brush.
-When they are 35 days old, the chicks learn to fly.
-They leave their parents after 10 to 11 weeks.
+After hatching, the chicks leave the nest at about 21 days old.
+They still cannot fly, so they stay in nearby bushes.
+By 35 days old, the chicks learn to fly.
+They stay with their parents for around 10 to 11 weeks.

 The long-eared owl has an average lifespan of 4 years.
 The oldest long-eared owl on record was 12 years old.